Jeannie Suk Gersen (2001 Fellow) Weighs in on the Handling of Nate Parker and Casey Affleck

 Fellowship awarded to support work towards a JD in Law at Harvard University

-Jeannie was born in Seoul, Korea and immigrated to Queens, New York, with her family when she was six years old.
+Jeannie Suk Gersen was born in Seoul, South Korea, and immigrated to Queens, New York, with her family when she was six years old.

-Jeannie worked as an Assistant District Attorney in the Manhattan District Attorney's Office, before joining the faculty at Harvard Law.
+Jeannie worked as an Assistant District Attorney in the Manhattan District Attorney's Office, before joining the faculty at Harvard Law School.
 She became the first tenured Asian American woman at Harvard Law School, where she is currently the John H. Watson, Jr. Professor of Law.
 Her teaching includes constitutional law, criminal law, criminal procedure, and family law.
 She is a contributing writer to the New Yorker.

-Jeannie is married to Jacob Gersen, has two children and lives in Massachusetts.
+Jeannie is married to Jacob Gersen, has two children and two stepchildren, and lives in Cambridge, Massachusetts.